Determine if RFID Will Work for You

 - A description of what happened during the on-site visit

 - Required equipment for the proposed solution

 - Current flow diagram

 - Reader installation locations

 Other Popular Professional Services for RFID Applications

-RFIDPros offers an array of professional services that companies who are implementing RFID find useful.
-Whether they want to use RFID for asset tracking, inventory visibility, something else, or a combination of applications, our services were able to help.
+RFID Pros offers an array of professional services that companies who are implementing RFID find useful.
+Whether they want to use RFID for asset tracking, inventory visibility, asset management, or a combination of applications, our services are able to help.
 Some of our more popular services include:

 - Statement of Work

 - Device Staging & Configuration